taylorjbritt/fraudcasestudy/readme.md

 ## 1. Motivation <a name="goal"></a>

+In this project we aimed to pull together a wide range of the things we learned over

 ## 2. Data and EDA  <a name="data"></a>

-Once we loaded our JSON file into a dataframe, we had 14337 events with 44 columns, however a number of the columns had a lot of information, for instance, ticket types was a list of
+Once we loaded our JSON file into a dataframe, we had 14337 events with 44 columns, however a number of the columns had a lot of information, for instance, ticket types was a list of dictionaries, each of which included the quantity and price of the tickets available.
+We divided the columns roughly into thirds and each took at a look at what interested things we could pull out of the data.

 ### EDA